rpgreview/papersandpaychecks/cow-orkers.md

 # 2.0 Additional Actions and the Environment

+## 2.1 More Action Rules

+Yesterday,
+All those backups seemed a waste of pay.
+Now my database has gone away.
+Oh I believe in yesterday.

+Suddenly,
+There's not half the files there used to be,
+And there's a milestone
+hanging over me
+The system crashed so suddenly.

+I pushed something wrong
+What it was I could not say.
+Now all my data's gone away
+and I long for yesterday

+Yesterday
+The need for back-ups seemd so far away.
+I knew my data was all here to stay,
+Now I believe in yesterday

 ## 2.2 More Equipment

 *Potion of Animal Control*: A curious alcoholic beverage, usually of a mid-strength cheap beer or white wine, requires by to be drunk by the "animal".
 An "animal" in this case being a particularly festive college-aged indvidual.
 Once consumed the "animal" will effectively have no resistance to the provider of the beverage for 32 rounds for animals of 01-05 CON, half that time for 06-15 CON, and a quarter of that time for CON 16-25, etc. ENC 1, cost $5 (for the drink) + $995 if the the control properties are known.